WORLD LITERATURE I (ENG 251)

 Read Homer Study Guide

-Read Odyssey
+Read the Odyssey

 Select, prepare and post Activity 3